Bridget S Murphy

 Biography

-Implementation Science.
+Dissemination & Implementation (D&I) Science.
 Dr. Murphy began her career by providing services to adolescents involved with the juvenile justice system.
-This led to various projects implementing evidence-based services for adolescents and their families, transitional-aged youth, and pregnant, parenting, and childless women.
-Previously, she was the director of adolescent services and research and was responsible for intervention evaluation projects.
-These included trauma-focused recovery-oriented systems of care, evidence-based treatment, recovery supports, and Human Immunodeficiency Virus (HIV) prevention, testing, and counseling projects.
+This led to various projects implementing evidence-based programs for adolescents and their families, transitional-aged youth, and pregnant, parenting, and childless women.
 She led the day-to-day implementation of a multi-site screening, brief intervention, referral to treatment (SBIRT) project for juvenile justice involved youth and their caregivers.
-More recently, she coordinated a randomized controlled trial testing the efficacy of an online training for parents who have children with or suspected of having attention deficit hyperactivity disorder.
+She also coordinated a study assessing the efficacy of online training for parents who have children with or suspected of having attention deficit hyperactivity disorder.
+Today, through a career development award, she is developing interventions and strategies to implement Opioid Stewardship Programs (OSPs) in rural healthcare organizations to address pain and addiction.
+She was a fellow in the Mountain States-Community Engaged Dissemination and Implementation (MS-CEDI) sponsored by Arizona State University.

 Degrees